fishjam-dev/react-native-client-sdk/CONTRIBUTING.md

 ### Publishing to npm

+#### Releasing via GitHub Actions

+To release a new version of the package, navigate to `Actions` > `Release package` workflow and trigger it with the chosen release type.
+The workflow will update the package version in `package.json`, release the package to NPM, create a new git tag and a GitHub release.

+#### Releasing manually

-We use [release-it](https://github.com/release-it/release-it) to make it easier to publish new versions.
+We use [release-it](https://github.com/release-it/release-it) to make it easier to publish new versions manually.
 It handles common tasks like bumping version based on semver, creating tags and releases etc.

-To publish new versions, run the following:
+To publish a new version, run the following:

 ```sh
 yarn release